marcberg/FPL_predictions/README.md

 - Improve the training-part.
 - Divide training-part into several functions instead of one big.
-- Feature selection.
 - Document code and functions.
 - Improve main.py as pipeline.
 - Automate with Github actions
 - Build airflow-flow just to learn airflow.
 - don't re-run hold seasons data -> add data cumulative.
-- add prints so we can follow progress while running